 A conservatory kitchen extension can be a communal area – a social room within your household where family gather.
 A conservatory built to the back of your house will accommodate for a big family kitchen.

 A modern kitchen conservatory diner can be a bright and welcoming addition.
 Go for pale wood cupboards and stainless steel appliances for that edgy look.
 A large work top surface can even be made to double up as a dining table in your conservatory kitchen.
 For a modern bistro-style conservatory kitchen extension, think of incorporating skylights or a breakfast bar for that sleek kitchen-diner look.

 Or, if you want to bring the outside in, then floor-to-ceiling glass windows and a glass dining table will set the theme whilst comfy accompanying chairs will add a touch of warmth to your conservatory kitchen extension.

 A conservatory diner presents you with the ideal space for hosting large parties.
 Perfect for summer BBQ gatherings, a patio door combination will allow guests to flow between conservatory kitchen extension and garden effortlessly.

+Can you put a kitchen in a conservatory and still have space?
 A conservatory kitchen extension built onto the back of your home will be the perfect space to accommodate a family kitchen.
 Imagine pale wood cupboards, stylish floor tiles, stainless steel appliances and a granite-topped kitchen island.